A Greater Yellowstone Ecosystem

 Wyoming Wildlife Advocates is a 501 (c) (3) organization formed to promote a rational, science-based approach to wildlife management throughout the state of Wyoming.
 WWA will encourage policies that will maintain a healthy, natural balance — or dynamic equilibrium —between predator and prey species.
 We acknowledge that fluctuations occur among populations, but we believe this is natural and that the hand of man must lay lightly upon the reins.
 We believe that migratory patterns must be maintained and connectivity between isolated populations encouraged.
 We envision a Wyoming where people and wildlife peacefully coexist.

-Kent Nelson: Board president and executive director – Kent is a retired businessman who worked for many years in the music industry as a music producer and engineer and was the founder and owner of two concert sound and light production companies.
+Kent is a retired businessman who worked for many years in the music industry as a music producer and engineer and was the founder and owner of two concert sound and light production companies.
 He now works as a wildlife photographer and travels extensively to practice his craft.
 He has lived his entire adult life in the Northern Rockies and is also a past board member and officer of the Yellowstone to Yukon Conservation Initiative, a pioneer in large-landscape conservation.
 He and his wife Ann live in Jackson Hole.

 Roger is the former executive director of Wyoming Untrapped and the former communications director for Wyoming Pathways.
 He also was a journalist for 12 years, owned a small business and is a naturalist tour guide and nature photographer.
 He has resided in Jackson Hole for the past XX years.

 Born and raised in Jackson Hole, the wild lands of the Greater Yellowstone Ecosystem are deeply special to Melissa, as are the animals who inhabit it.
 Melissa is a freelance writer, former firefighter and full-time mom.
 She lives with her husband and young daughter in Jackson Hole.